Cray-HPE/docs-csm/operations/iuf/workflows/initial_install.md

 # Initial Install

-The following workflow describes the initial install procedure.
-The steps documented here are to be followed after an initial install of CSM.
-They can also be followed whenever new non-CSM product content is made available for upgrade via a HPC CSM Software Recipe release and there is no need to upgrade CSM itself.
+This workflow describes the initial install procedure.
+Follow these steps after an initial install of CSM.
+Also follow them when new, non-CSM product content becomes available for upgrade via a HPC CSM Software Recipe release.

 All stages of `iuf` are executed in this workflow: all of the new product software provided in the recipe release is deployed and all management NCNs and managed compute and application nodes are